tewarid/tewarid.github.io/_posts/2012/2012-08-23-exchanging-binary-data-in-the-absence-of-arraybuffer.md

 tags:
 comments: true
 ---
+# Exchanging binary data in the absence of ArrayBuffer

 You want to use jQuery to send binary data using `get()` or `post()`, and discover that it cannot send binary data without a [patch](http://blog.vjeux.com/2011/javascript/jquery-binary-ajax.html).
 You use the patch and discover that your JavaScript implementation does not support `ArrayBuffer` for some strange reason.